pallets/click/docs/complex.rst

 case, we use the basic :func:`click.group` which allows us to register other click commands below it.

-For this command we also want to accept some parameters that configure the state of our tool:
+For this command, we also want to accept some parameters that configure the state of our tool:

 .. click:example::